 - chronically cold hands and feet

-This can help identify genetic diseases which cause anemia in people who do not know they are at risk.
+This can help identify genetic diseases which cause anemia in people who don’t know they’re at risk.

 There are no special preparations required for the test.
-It is a simple blood test, also known as a venipuncture.
+It’s a simple blood test, also known as a venipuncture.
 It can be performed in either a lab or a doctor’s office.

-If you are wearing a long-sleeve shirt, the technician will ask you to roll up one of your sleeves or to remove your arm from the sleeve.
-The technician will then tie a piece or rubber tightly around your upper arm to help the veins stand out.
+If you’re wearing a long-sleeved shirt, the technician will ask you to roll up one of your sleeves or to remove your arm from the sleeve.
+The technician will tie a piece of rubber tightly around your upper arm to help the veins stand out.
 You may find this part of the process uncomfortable.

-Once a vein has been identified, the technician will clean the spot on your skin with rubbing alcohol.
-A hollow needle will be inserted through the skin and into the vein.
+The technician will find a vein and clean the area with rubbing alcohol.
+They’ll insert a hollow needle into the vein.
 For most people, this sensation feels like a sharp pinch.

-After enough blood has been collected, the needle will be removed.
-Pressure will be put on the puncture for a few seconds.
-Then the wound will be covered with a bandage.
+After collecting enough blood, the technician will remove the needle.
+You’ll need to keep pressure on the puncture for a few seconds.
+Then, they'll cover the wound with a bandage.

 For a few days after the test, the skin around the puncture may be bruised or tender.
 This is normal.
 Applying ice to the area can reduce bruising and ease discomfort.
-Unless your doctor tells you otherwise, you are free to resume all normal activities after the test.
+Unless your doctor tells you otherwise, you’re free to resume all normal activities after the test.

-Doctors will examine the blood sample under a microscope.
-They are looking for red blood cells that are smaller than normal or have an unusual shape.
-To test the fragility of your red blood cells, they will be added into solutions with different salt concentrations.
-Normal blood cells will be able to remain intact at lower salt concentrations than fragile blood cells.
+A doctor will look at your blood sample under a microscope.
+They’re looking for red blood cells that are smaller than normal or have an unusual shape.
+To test the fragility of your red blood cells, your doctor will add them into solutions with different salt concentrations.
+Normal blood cells can stay intact at lower salt concentrations than fragile blood cells.